activeguild/grpc-json-mock/README.md

 # grpc-mocky

- This is a mock of grpc used for front-end development.
+- This is a mock of grpc used for javascript development.